thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 We will shutdown all interface VLANs 10, 20, 30 on SW1 to simulate SVI gateway IP failure.

 *Unexpected problem - when shutting down SVI gateways on SW1 root, SW2 did not become root as I planned.
-SW5 actually took RSTP root status...
-But that's because HSRP is using SVIs as layer 3 gateway redundancy - which isn't directly related to the RSTP algorithm calculating RSTP.
-In RSTP's eyes, SW1 physical interfaces are still up, up.

 But for this lab design, I do want SW1 and SW2 to also be the STP roots, as well as HRSP gateways.
 Things not going according to plan is how we learn.